 Can I change my FSA contribution amount?

-You can neither decrease or increase your FSA contribution amount after its effective date.
+Typically, no. You cannot neither decrease or increase your FSA contribution amount after its effective date unless certain exceptions apply.

 Can I use my FSA for expenses incurred in the previous year, or any time before my FSA effective date?

 No, the first date for which you can submit a claim is the effective date of your FSA plan.
 For example, if your company started offering FSAs on February 1st, you cannot submit any claims for expenses incurred during January 1st or in the previous year, even if they were billed to you during February.

 Can I have a Healthcare FSA if I have an HSA?

 No, you cannot have a Healthcare FSA.
 However, you can have a Dependent Care FSA.

 Can my Healthcare FSA cover expenses by my dependents?

 Yes, your Healthcare FSA can cover expenses by qualifying dependents, even if they are not currently covered in your employer-sponsored health insurance plan.
 Qualifying dependents include:

 All FSA funds expire on December 31st.
 Justworks' FSA runs on a calendar year (1/1 - 12/31), regardless of when you or your company join.